Pages

 Italians dunk biscotti in sweet Vino Santo.
 In the US, we could probably use a sweet California gewürztraminer.
 Cost Plus World Market sells many wines of varying sweetness that would go with the Cantucci d'Abruzzo.
 Americans would view this as a snack, but you might be able to use it as an appetizer for a shrimp-pasta meal following it.

--German mustards, coffees, and herbal teas from Mecca Delicatessen in Marina, California
+-German mustards, coffees, and herbal teas from Whole Foods and Trader Joe’s

 -The Pepper Plant: Original California Style Hot Pepper Sauce - this could be made in Monterey County, too.